 Whitesbog’s General Store carries many unique items.
 Food items reflect our history as a center of cranberry and blueberry cultivation.
 We feature blueberry and cranberry preserves, marmalade, honey and assorted candies.

 We showcase artisan items handcrafted by locals of the New Jersey Pine Barrens.
-Items include: aprons, knitted and crocheted items, painted gourds, paintings, pottery, jewelry and toys.
+Items include: aprons, knitted and crocheted items, paintings, pottery, jewelry and toys.
 Since they are not mass produced, many of them are one-of-a-kind.
 Selection varies.

 We also have a nice selection of Pine Barrens-themed books, including books on the Jersey Devil and the history of the Pine Barrens.
 We also feature our collectible t-shirts showcasing the Jersey Devil and our annual Blueberry Festival.
 If you missed the blueberry festival, you can still add to your collection of Blueberry Festival t-shirts.